INFANTRY AT-WEAPONS PART 1:

 During Winter War Finnish military also observed effects of various satchel charges used in battle.
 As a result Chief of Engineers reported Finnish General HQ following in February of 1940:

-During early Winter War Finns also tried satchel charges with sheet metal boxes, which had their long sides coated with special glue.
+During early Winter War Finns also tested satchel charges with sheet metal boxes, which had their long sides coated with special glue.
 The idea of this was to improve the changes of satchel charges to stay on top of armour plate.
 The glue-coated parts of these charges were protected with pieces of plywood, which were to be removed just before use.
-However the battle-use soon revealed that this whole idea was not practicable: In battlefield the glue easily got dirty (after which it didn't really stuck to anything) or it could get stuck to wrong objects (like clothing of the soldier trying to use it).
-In fact this idea proved so impractical that it was soon buried and Finnish military returned back using only satchel charges which had no glue.
+However field testing them soon revealed that this whole idea was far from practical: In battlefield the glue could easily become dirty (after which it did not really stick to anything) or it could get stick to wrong objects (like clothing of the soldier trying to use it).
+Also using these satchel charges without removing the pieces of plywood apparently reduced effect of their explosion on armour.
+So, ultimately this idea proved so impractical that it was soon buried and never saw large-scale production.

 Another more successful improvement adopted during production were small metal hooks in front parts of sheet metal box.
 When Soviets had started covering their tanks with tree branches and wire mesh the hooks improved changes for the satchel charge to get stuck in them.
 At the same time the hooks made carrying of satchel charges easier as satchel charges could now been hung to a belt or leather strap.

 These were satchel charges build by soldiers for their own use or use of their own unit.
 Especially engineer units distinguished themselves in building these when needed.
 When compared to factory-made ones these varied more in sizes both directions (Typically homemade satchel charges covered all sizes between 1 - 6 kg).
-The basic explosive used in home-made satchel charges was TNT (trinitrotoluene), which was most powerful easy-to-use explosive used in large amounts by Finnish military during World War 2.
+The basic explosive used in home-made satchel charges was TNT (trinitrotoluene), which was the most powerful easy-to-use explosive commonly available in large amounts for Finnish military during World War 2.
 The detonation mechanisms varied from charge to charge, but as hand grenade handle & detonator was suitable it was often used also in home-made satchel chages.
 If handle & detonator parts of stick hand grenade were not used, then usually wooden handle was made and attached to the charge to throwing it easier.
-1-kg satchel charge was handy weapon against enemy trenches and capable of damaging tanks track when used skilfully.
-Large 6-kg satchel charges were effective even against the most thickly armoured Soviet tanks.
+Early on 1-kg satchel charge was found to be handy weapon for storming trenches and capable of damaging tank track when used skilfully.
+Large 6-kg satchel charges proved capable against even against the most heavily armoured of Soviet tanks.

-hand grenade M/32.
+PICTURE: Crude Finnish "home-made" satchel charge built by tying 4 large bricks of TNT around Finnish stick hand grenade M/32.
 (Photo taken in Panssarimuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (25 B).
+CLICK THUMBNAIL TO SEE LARGER PIC (25 KB).

 SOURCES: